Skip to main content

 iv.
 Registered nurses who compound, dispense or administer immunoprophylactic or chemoprophylactic agents to prevent infection following sexual assault must either:

-v.
+b.
 Registered nurses who compound, dispense or administer immunoprophylactic agents for the purpose of preventing respiratory syncytial virus infection must possess the competencies established by the Provincial Health Services Authority and follow decision support tools established by the Provincial Health Services Authority.

-Compound, dispense, or administer Schedule II drugs
+16. Compound, dispense, or administer Schedule II drugs

 (Drug Schedules Regulation)

 a.
-Registered nurses only compound, dispense or administer Schedule II medications within autonomous scope of practiceto treat a condition following an assessment and nursing diagnosis.
+Registered nurses only compound, dispense or administer Schedule II medications within autonomous scope of practice to treat a condition following an assessment and nursing diagnosis.

-Insulin dose adjustment
+• Insulin dose adjustment

 a.
 Registered nurses who carry out insulin dose adjustment must possess the competencies and follow the decision support tools set out by Fraser Health Authority (Fraser Health Authority: Diabetes - Insulin dose adjustment).

-Medical aesthetics[8]
+19. Medical aesthetics[7]

 a.
 Registered nurses successfully complete additional education before providing medical aesthetic procedures.